TheCandidStartup/TheCandidStartup.github.io/_drafts/my-setup.md

 ### (17) Small Shelf

-Great dumping ground for all the medium sized bits of crap you accumulate.
+Great dumping ground for all the small bits of crap you accumulate.
 Currently home to a pencil case, a couple of CDs, external backup hard drives and the router.